Tusk-Bilasimo/Primes/README.md

 This reveals the composite products of b, in the segregated pairsList:- [49, 77, 91...]

 Steps one and two are repeated sequentially creating loopListOne and loopListTwo throughout the pairsList until n² > maxValue, loopListOne and loopListTwo are combined forming a compositeList and the compositeList is striped from the pairsList to form the primesList.
 Lastly the prime pair 2 and 3 are added to the primesList.

+The ingesting illustration that is made, it is not that primes are randomly distributed but rather it is the composites that are randomly distributed in pairsList.
+It is by studying how composites are distributed in pairsList that we are able to reveal the pattern of the primes.